Panch Prayag : Five Sacred Confluences of Alaknanda River

 Also Read: Interesting Facts About Hinduism

 Karnaprayag is nearly 35 Km from Rudraprayag at an elevation of 4760 feet.
 Pindar River, also known as Karnaganga, originating from Pindari Glacier joins Alaknanda River here.
 When I was traveling to Badrinath Temple, I booked my hotel at Karnaprayag and I witnessed the spectacular view of the meeting of Pindar and Alaknanda River both in the night as well as in the morning.
 According to Hindu Mythology, Karna (A Hero from Hindu Epic Mahabharata) meditated here.
 Karna wanted to meditate at the confluence of River so he forced Pindar River to meet Alaknanda River and therefore this place got its name as Karnaprayag.
-A temple dedicated to Karna is built here and it is believed that last rites of Karna were performed here.
+A temple dedicated to Karna is built here and it is believed that the last rites of Karna were performed here.
 The Stone on which Karna meditated is also present here and known as “Karnasila”.
 Although the temple is named after Karna, the main deity of the temple is Goddess Uma (Daughter of Himalayas).
 Karnaprayag also serves as a junction for “Garhwal” and “Kumaon” region of Uttrakhand.

 Nandaprayag (Confluence of Alaknanda River and Nandakini River)

 Nandaprayag is situated nearly 25 KM from Karnaprayag at an elevation of 4455 feet.
 At Nandaprayag River Nandakani (originating from the base of Trishul Peak) joins the muddy Alaknanda River.
-Nandaprayag is the only Prayag which lacks temple at the confluence of two rivers and therefore a park is constructed by the forest department.
+Nandaprayag is the only Prayag that lacks a temple at the confluence of two rivers and therefore a park is constructed by the forest department.
 Like other Prayag, Nandaprayag is also mentioned in Puranas.
-The story of Nandaprayag is as follow “Once Lord Shiva and Goddess Parvati were returning to Kailash Mountain and Goddess Parvati became thirsty.
+The story of Nandaprayag is as follows “Once Lord Shiva and Goddess Parvati were returning to Kailash Mountain and Goddess Parvati became thirsty.
 Lord Shiva struck his trident on the base of Mountain Trishul and River Nandakani emerged from there to quench the thirst of Goddess Parvati”.

-Vishnuprayag is last Prayag en route to Badrinath temple and it is situated at 70 Km from Nandaprayag.
+Vishnuprayag is the last Prayag en route to Badrinath temple and it is situated at 70 Km from Nandaprayag.
 Situated at an elevation of 4500 feet the holy shrine of Badrinath is only 35 Km from Vishnuprayag.
 Joshimath town is only 10km from Vishnuprayag and all the travelers stay at Joshimath as Vishnuprayag lacks places to stay.
 Vishnuprayag lies at the confluence of Alaknanda River and Dhauliganga River and an octagonal temple lies at the junction.
 Locals say that the temple at the confluence was built by the Great Queen of Indore i.e. Ahilyabai Holkar.
 An idol of Lord Vishnu is situated in the temple and a staircase leads to the confluence of rivers from the temple.
 Vishnuprayag is least crowded among all the Prayag as pilgrims don’t spend much time here and proceed towards Badrinath Temple.

 Other Sacred Confluences or Prayag in India